diana12345670/botss/replit.md

-# NZ Apostado - Discord Betting Bot
+# StormBet Apostas - Discord Betting Bot

 ## Overview

-NZ Apostado is a Discord bot that manages a betting system with queue management, automated private channel creation, and bet mediation.
+StormBet Apostas is a Discord bot that manages a betting system with queue management, automated private channel creation, and bet mediation.
 The bot allows users to join betting queues for different game modes (1v1 Mixed, 1v1 Mob, 2v2 Mixed), automatically matches players, creates private channels for matched bets, handles payment confirmations, and manages bet finalization through mediators.

 The system is built using Python with the discord.py library and implements a file-based JSON storage solution for managing queues, active bets, and bet history.